Hélène Fauveau, founder of Paulette Bike

 **Where does your desire to create micro-adventures come from?**

-Above all, I really wanted to promote the French terroir, of which I'm an absolute fan, for its diversity, its landscapes, its cities, including the big forgotten ones, like Toulouse, certainly because it's poorly served by train, but also Narbonne and Béziers.
+Above all, I really wanted to promote the French terroir, of which I'm an absolute fan, for its diversity, its landscapes, its towns, including the big forgotten ones, like Toulouse, certainly because it's poorly served by train, but also Narbonne and Béziers.
 When you walk through the villages around these places, you discover magnificent villages and incredible people.
 It was important for me to help people discover these hidden treasures.

 **What do you think bike touring enthusiasts are looking for?**